 Use of Images

-NCI Visuals Online contains images from the collections of the Office of Communications and Education and the Office of Media Relations, National Cancer Institute.
-Contents include general biomedical and science-related images, cancer-specific scientific and patient care-related images, and portraits of directors and staff of the National Cancer Institute.
+NCI Visuals Online contains images from the collections of the Office of Communications and Public Liaison as well as other NCI offices.
+The images are available for possible reuse according to the noted restrictions.
+Contents include general biomedical and science-related images, cancer-specific scientific and patient care-related images, and images of people and events significant to NCI.
+Please note:

 - NCI staff should begin their search by clicking on the “staff” link in the footer of the home page of NCI Visuals Online.
 NCI staff may access a larger selection of potential images than is otherwise available to the public.

 - The search and browse functions offer a variety of ways to look for images by keywords, topics, and dates.
 Unless modified by you, search results default to images created in 2000 or later, but older images may also be relevant to you.

 - Be sure to check an image’s details page for reuse restrictions and credit information.
 Images in the public domain may be freely used.
 If an image is copyright protected, you will have to contact the indicated rights holder to obtain reuse permission.

 - For more information, see NCI’s “Copyright and Reuse of Graphics and Text” website policy.